Credentials

 How credential injection works

-If both a stored secret and a host environment variable are set for the same service, the stored secret takes precedence.
 For multi-provider agents (OpenCode, Docker Agent), the proxy selects credentials based on the API endpoint being called.
 See individual agent pages for provider-specific details.

 Stored secrets